Kōza-Shibuya Station: Lines

 Kōza-Shibuya Station is served by the Odakyu Enoshima Line, with some through services to and from Shinjuku in Tokyo.
 It lies 44.1 kilometers from the Shinjuku terminus.

 Station layout

 The station consists of two side platforms serving two tracks, which are connected to the station building by a footbridge.

+It is sited over the top of the Tokaido Shinkansen which doesn’t stop.

 Platforms

 History

 Kōza-Shibuya Station was opened on April 1, 1929.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 25,520 passengers daily.

 The passenger figures for previous years are as shown below.